ring-lang/ring/marketing/pwct/README.md

 (2) To be a better replacement for Textual Code Editors

-In the first generation we tried to do the same things, we did a lot of mistakes, we learned from them, we developed new ideas, and we implemented these ideas in PWCT 2.0
+In the first generation we tried to achive the same goals but, we did a lot of mistakes, we learned from them and developed new ideas then we implemented these ideas in PWCT 2.0

-I could be brave and say that after PWCT 2.0, I don't see any reason to use a Textual Code Editor when developing Ring applications.
+I could be brave and say that after PWCT 2.0 development, I don't see any reason to use a Textual Code Editor when developing Ring applications.
 The same could be applied for other textual programming languages when we support them.